yi-language/specification/syntax.md

 An example of declaration of a variable _attribute_ptr_ with type of pointer to integer, that points to another variable _attribute_ of type int, that initialized with a value 22.

 ### + Arrays
 Arrays and pointers are different sides of the same coin really.
-Arrays can possibly carry it's length, calculated like (number_of_bytes / size_of_element).
+Arrays is a pointers that can possibly carry it's count of the elements in a row, calculated like (number_of_bytes / size_of_element).
 ```rust
 greeting [u8] = "Hello, World!"
 ```